marcustyphoon/marcustyphoon/README.md

 - [ ] wow that actually worked. okay, refine the css significantly
 - [ ] find out where the css actually goes
 - [ ] possibly refactor everything from hacky css to construct_react changes
+- [ ] check if the hyperlinks, yknow, actually do anything

 Tag Tracking+